Sudiksha (Sant Nirankari mission)

 Sudiksha Savinder Hardev (born 13 March 1985), better known simply as Sudiksha is an Indian spiritual leader and sixth and current Satguru of the Sant Nirankari Mission, a position held by both her parents.

 Background

 Early life

 Sudiksha was born to Hardev Singh (1961-2016) and Savinder Hardev on March 13, 1985.
 She is the youngest of three children.
 Her father was the fourth Sat Guru of the Sant Nirankari Mission, and her mother was the fifth.

 Personal life

-Sudiksha married Hiyav Bajaj in 2009 at Annual Nirankari Sant Samagam, Delhi.
-They later divorced and she then married Avneet Setya in 2015.
+Sudiksha married Hiyav Bajaj in 2009 and then a few years later got divoreced.
+She then married Avneet Setya in 2015.
 On May 13, 2016, both her father and husband were killed in an automobile accident near Montreal, Quebec, Canada.
 She married Ramit Chandana in 2017.

 Satguru

 Sudiksha was appointed as the head of the Sant Nirankari Mission in 2018 after her mother Satguru Mata Savinder Hardev's health deteriorated.

 In 2019, Satguru Mata Sudiksha Ji Maharaj attended a three-day Nirankari Youth Symposium in the UK and met civic leaders in Sandwell.
 She also gave her first talk to her Indian followers in Pathankot in the same year and inaugurated a mega blood donation camp in Delhi.

 In 2021 she provided a virtual new year message to her followers and promoted human values at the 54th Nirankari conference held in Maharashtra.